Developer Slack Code of Conduct

 Slack allows the use of voice/video calling within its platform.
 It is unacceptable to abuse this feature by calling users directly without their permission.
 We understand sometimes mistakes happen and buttons are clicked on accident.
 If this happens, be professional and simply send an apology message to the user.

 The Developer Slack has many channels tailored toward certain functionality of our platform and many users.
 When posting your message, please use the appropriate channel for posting your message.
 It is unacceptable to simply copy/paste your message across multiple channels for added visibility.
-It is also unacceptable to post the same message or similar message frequently within the same channel and/or directly spam users.
+It is unacceptable to post the same message or similar message frequently within the same channel and/or directly spam users.

 It’s unacceptable to influence any user(s) in participating in any of the unacceptable behaviors listed above.

 One of the great features of Slack is the ability for threaded comments.
-To help conversations together and easily searchable/scannable, we recommend using this feature.
+To help conversations together and be easily searchable/scannable, we recommend using this feature.
 It helps keep the main channels clean and groups the topic of conversations into one place.

 When using gifs inside of the channels or threaded comments, please be mindful of the content/context inside the gif.
-Likewise, slack offers the ability for emojis to express emotions in regards to comments.
+Likewise, Slack offers the ability for emojis to express emotions in regards to comments.
 Please be mindful of the emojis you are using when communicating with others.

 The Developer Slack Workspace is intended to be used for conversations around developing on the web and developing on HubSpot.
 Creating surveys are allowed and we have provided the Polly Slack Application in our workspace for use by anyone.